When talking about comfort food, pasta dishes are way up there on the list of food that is not only easy to prepare, but everyone enjoys and craves

 - For heavy cream substitutes, mix some cream cheese with whole milk.
 The heavy cream acts as a binding agent with the richness of the bacon and peas.

 - Feta cheese can also be a good substitution for the ricotta Salata.
-However, you cannot grate it but need to shave it into small pieces.
+However, you cannot grate it; you need to shave it into small pieces.

 - Use sausage meat removed from the casing to replace the bacon.

 - If you want to add some garlic, go light with them.
-Too much garlic will change the flavor of this wonderful pasta, peas and bacon recipe.
+Too much garlic will change the flavor of this beautiful pasta, peas, and bacon recipe.

 Frequently Asked Questions